aryavorskiy/TopologicalMarkers/docs/src/evolution.md

 ## The static evolution function

 The [`evolution_operator`](@ref) function calculates the evolution operator for a time-independent hamiltonian.
-It also stores the output data, so if you call it multiple times with the same input, the output will be calculated only once.
+It caches all queries, so if you call it multiple times with the same input, the output will be calculated only once - this is done to reduce run time in cases where the hamiltonian does not depend on time.

 ## The evolution macro